 Kathleen's passion lies in advocating for adults to maintain autonomy with a focus on dignity, quality of life, and the safest yet least restrictive options for each individual.
-Kathleen is also passionate about being a resource to professionals serving vulnerable adults as well as families and interested parties.
-She continuously strives to empower individuals to make the most appropriate and informed decision.
+Kathleen is also passionate about being a resource to professionals serving vulnerable adults as well as families and supporters.
+She continuously strives to support individuals to make the most appropriate and informed decision for themselves.

 Amanda Hudson, LSW

-Amanda Hudson is a licensed Social Worker in Minnesota and Wisconsin with Volunteers of America Protective Services program through the Center for Excellence in Supported Decision Making.
-Amanda earned her bachelor's degree in Social Work through Minot State University.
-Amanda has several years’ experience working in the skilled nursing environment as both a longterm/short-term care social worker and most recently as Director of Social Services.
+Amanda Hudson is a licensed social worker in Minnesota and Wisconsin; she earned her Bachelor's Degree in Social Work through Minot State University.
+Amanda brings experience working in the skilled nursing environment as both a long-term/short-term care social worker and most recently as Director of Social Services.

-Amanda’s passion of advocating for older adults has inspired her to further that drive with being a part of this innovative model that supports improvement of human well-being, safety, and empowerment of vulnerable adults.
-Amanda is excited to promote individual right to selfdetermination regarding complex decisions about care by providing guidance and support to inform individuals, families, and professionals who serve vulnerable adults to make the most appropriate and informed decisions, all while ensuring autonomy and self-advocacy are upheld.
+Amanda’s passion for advocating for older adults has inspired her to further that drive with being a part of this innovative model that supports improvement of human well-being, safety, and empowerment of vulnerable adults.
+In her primary role as a Center for Excellence in Supported Decision Making social worker, Amanda is excited to promote individual right to self-determination regarding complex decisions about care by providing guidance and support to inform individuals, families, and professionals who serve vulnerable adults to make the most appropriate and informed decisions, all while ensuring autonomy and self-advocacy are upheld.